awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 **To filter a list of resources by tag**

-1. Display a column for the tag as follows:

-   1. Select a resource\.

-   1. In the details pane, choose **Tags**\.
+1. In the navigation pane, select a resource type \(for example, **Instances**\)\.

-   1. Locate the tag in the list and choose **Show Column**\.
+1. Choose the search field\.

-1. Choose the filter icon in the top right corner of the column for the tag to display the filter list\.
+1. Choose the tag key from in the list\.

-1. Select the tag values, and then choose **Apply Filter** to filter the results list\.
+1. Choose the corresponding tag value from the list\.

-**Note**
+1. When you are finished, remove the filter\.

 For more information about filters, see [Listing and filtering your resources](Using_Filtering.md)\.

 ## Working with tags using the command line<a name="Using_Tags_CLI"></a>